 - Demonstrated ability of the applicant to successfully complete projects (including relevant prior projects) and do so within budget and within the specified timeframe of the award. - Applicability across multiple reactor technologies, including future design types.
-Proposed cost share that exceeds minimum required amounts on the part of the applicant may be given preferential consideration. - Applications that have national security concerns. - Projects that contribute to energy equity. - Projects that support the Justice 40 Initiative.
+Proposed cost share that exceeds minimum required amounts on the part of the applicant may be given preferential consideration. - Projects that contribute to energy equity. - Projects that support the Justice40 Initiative.